The Benefits of Mulching & Composting in Macadamia Farms

 The main growing region for macadamias stretches around 1,000 kilometres along the east coast of Australia, from the Mid North Coast of New South Wales up to Mackay and Rockhampton in Queensland.
 The map below (focused on the North Coast of NSW and QLD) shows you where macadamia crops are located (in red).

 AMS chief executive officer, Jolyon Burnett, says the Australian macadamia industry continues to expand, with further large plantings in both new and existing growing regions (including the Clarence Valley, South Ballina and Mackay) over the past 12 months.

 Over the next few years, the increased global supply is expected to result in falling real prices for Australian tree nuts, and the cost of irrigation water is expected to raise production costs.
 This makes ongoing productivity improvements essential through investment in research and development, supply-chain efficiencies and value-adding opportunities in global value chains (ABARES 2018).

-To prepare for the raise of production costs, macadamia farmers should be valuing the importance of investing in sustainable practices and innovative technology that supports these practices, increasing efficiency and productivity.
+To prepare for the rise of production costs, macadamia farmers should be valuing the importance of investing in sustainable practices and innovative technology that supports these practices, increasing efficiency and productivity.

 Why mulch prunings?

-Although it may appear as though the easiest way to dispose of prunings is by burning them, there are simple alternatives that don’t harm air quality, and benefit your soil.
+Although it may appear that the easiest way to dispose of prunings is by burning them, there are simple alternatives that don’t harm air quality and benefit your soil.
 These alternative methods include mulching and composting, which will result in clean air for families, workers and the community, making it worth the effort.

 Burning prunings should only ever be a final measure following the application of the following waste hierarchy and not as the first action: